Minutes of the Archives Partnership Trust

 Mutual Funds - Growth and Reasonable Safety

-Mr. Murray noted that:
+Mr. Murray highlighted:

 Review of Bond Performance